Food Preservation

 Keeping Food Safe During an Emergency

-Did you know that a flood, fire, national disaster, or the loss of power from high winds, snow, or ice could jeopardize the safety of your food?
-Knowing how to determine if food is safe and how to keep food safe will help minimize the potential loss of food and reduce the risk of foodborne illness.
-This Keeping Food Safe During an Emergency fact sheet will help you make the right decisions for keeping your family safe during an emergency.
+A flood, fire, national disaster, or loss of power can jeopardize the safety of your food.
+Knowing how to determine if food is safe – and how to keep it that way – will help minimize the potential loss of food and reduce the risk of foodborne illness.

-Keeping Food Safe During an Emergency (printable version)
+Keeping Food Safe During an Emergency Fact Sheet

 Safe & Healthy: Preserving Food at Home Blog